Friday, December 04, 2009

 As it turns out I have four diverticules.
 A diverticule is a pocket-like rupture in the tissue of the intestinal lining.

 I am given to understand that the major cause of diverticules is too much red meat in the diet, which simply doesn't apply in my case at all.
-I was a vegetarian for years, and I still avoid animal for the most part.
 Now as a child of the 60's and 70's of course I ate more than my share of cow, but in my case it had been pressure cooked for three hours beforehand.
-The result might best be described as slippery; I don't see how it could have massed up enough to blow out the colon of a vole, let alone a person.
+The result was best described as slippery.
+I don't see how it could have massed up enough to blow out the colon of a vole, let alone a person.
 Still, the fact remains.
-And theres photographic proof.
+And there's photographic proof.

 Oh yes!

 I was offered copies of these Polaroids, in fact.
-Now what in the hell would I do with something like that?
+Now honest to snot, what the hell would you do with something like that?
 Send them out as Christmas cards?
 Which now that I come to think about it I wish I had.
 They were kind of Christmassy.
-You know, all red and kind of....red, and stuff.
+You know, all red and shiny and kind of....red, and stuff.

 Insides are really red, too.
 I mean, REALLY RED.
 I figured they would be pale pink.
-You remember those medical books with the layered transparencies and how the intestinal tract was pink?
+You remember those medical books with the layered transparencies and how the upper intestinal tract was pink and the lower was a tasteful sort of muted puce?
 Those are wrong.
-They're red.
+It's red.

-When you get a colonoscopy the first thing they do after they pump you full of anaesthetic and you say a bunch of weird stupid shit that you think is really funny but probably isn't and then pass out, is they take an air hose and pump a couple of blasts of air up there to inflate things.
-I was kind of appalled at how much inflation they can get by doing that; Jesus CHRIST.
-Take it from me, you could stick a lot of stuff up there and never notice it unless it was square.
-But if it was stuff like old rubber gloves or margarine you could walk around with that all day long and never notice a thing until you took a crap, and then you'd probably scream.
+When you get a colonoscopy the first thing they do after they pump you full of anaesthetic and you say a bunch of stupid shit that you think is really funny but probably isn't and then pass out, is they take an air hose and pump a couple of blasts of air up there to inflate things.
+I was kind of appalled at how much inflation they can get by doing that.
+Jesus CHRIST.
+Take it from me, if they were feeling frisky they could pack a lot of stuff up there and you'd never have a clue as long as it was stuff like old rubber gloves or margarine.
+You could probably walk around all damn day just humming a lil' tune and never notice a thing until you took a crap, and then you'd probably scream.

 Anyway, once that's done they take that hose out and then stick another different hose up there that has a fiber optic camera in it.
-It has a little headlight on it too; and what it lights up is shore nuff red, like I've been saying, and shiny, too.
-Theres all these little red spidery veins all over the place.
-To tell the truth though, it pretty much looks like guts.
-Or one of those party balloons that are all lumpy and are about 2 ft long?
-If one of those was big enough to walk inside of, and the inside was all covered with wet spar varnish, and was red, and had scary eyeball veins, then that's exactly what it looks like.
+It has a little headlight on it too; and what it lights up is shore nuff red, like I've been saying.
+Shiny, too.
+And there's all these little red spidery veins all over the place.
+I was expecting something that looked like raw chitlins.
+In reality it looks nothing whatsoever like raw chitlins.
+That didn't bother me as much as you might think it would.

-Before all this takes place though you have to drink this liquid laxative stuff called phosphorescent citrate of manitoba for two days.
-This is so they can see the forest through the trees, or at least the forest without all the bear crap laying all over the ground or however that goes.
+Before all this takes place though you have to drink this liquid laxative called citrate of Manitoba for two days.
 Man does this stuff clean you out.
 Much to my surprise it tasted pretty good.
 Kind of like Squirt soda, appropriately enough.
-You should plan on taking your pants off altogether and sitting on the toilet for that entire couple of days while this stuff does its job since as soon as it goes in, it comes RIGHT OUT.
-At velocity.
-And it ain't over till the fat lady sings...or in this case, till the fat lady shits clear for at least an hour.
+Basically, you should plan on just taking your pants off altogether and sitting on the toilet for that entire couple of days while this stuff does its job since as soon as it goes in, it comes RIGHT OUT.
+At VELOCITY.
+And it ain't over 'till the fat lady sings...or in this case, 'till the fat lady shits clear for at least an hour.
 And the fat lady did.
-The fat lady about took the shine off the enamel.
-All the trees in that forest blew down.
+Hell, the fat lady about fucking took the shine off the enamel.

 Besides diverticules I had a couple of polyps.
-This pleased a certain dark, vile, Lovecraftian part of my psyche: ewwwww.
-Polypsssssssssssss.
+This pleased a certain vile, Lovecraftian part of my psyche: Ewwwww polyyyyyypsssssssssssssssssssssssssssssssssssssssssssss.

-It sounds like something with tentacles and slime that barfs up corrosive acid like those gross deep sea fish that glow in the dark and sneak around at night and lick your steering wheel and go 'wghnnnnn' because they're mutated?
-And if you have to have something potentially life-threatening growing in your butt it might as well be something with a cool disgusting name, like 'polyps' instead of something with a lame boring name, like 'Dave'.
-It would be humiliating to die from butt Daves.
+It sounds like something with tentacles and slime that barfs up corrosive acid like those gross deep sea fish that glow in the dark and sneak around at night and lick your steering wheel and go 'wghnnnnn' because they're mutated.
+And if you have to have something potentially life-threatening growing in your butt it might as well be something with a cool disgusting name, like 'polyps' instead of something with a lame boring name, like 'toaster'.
+Think how humiliating it would be to read 'Cause of death attributed to ass toasters' on your death certificate.

 Quaint Vignettes From My Charming Rural Idyll